cbenitez99/game-review-project/README.md

 # THE ULTIMATE GAME REVIEWER

-It allows you to view, add, and delete your very own game reviews!
+This program allows you to view, add, and delete custom game reviews!

 ## Installation